- Optimizely X Web Experimentation

 By temporarily disabling Optimizely, you can determine which changes are influenced by Optimizely and which aren’t.

 Save time by setting and using feature keyboard shortcuts.
-These can be set in the chrome://extensions, Keyboard shortcuts dialog.
+These can be set on the chrome://extensions/shortcuts page.

 If you experience any issues with the Optimizely Assistant Chrome extension, please contact support.